Nerwo/nerwo-contracts/README.md

 ### createTransaction

-`createTransaction(address _receiver, uint32 _timeoutPayment, uint256 _amount, uint16 _feeBasisPoint)`
+`createTransaction(address _token, uint256 _amount, address _receiver, string calldata _metaEvidence)`

-Allows the sender to create a new transaction by providing the receiver's address, the transaction amount, a timeout for the payment, and a fee basis point.
+Allows the sender to create a new transaction by providing the ERC20 token, receiver's address, the transaction amount, and meta evidence uri.
+The sender must have approved the amount the ERC20 token transfer.

 ### pay